 - Nebulised bronchodilators - Continuous nebulised salbutamol 5 mg/dose for all ages.
 Add ipratropium bromide 0.25 mg to the second nebuliser, if there is inadequate response to the first salbutamol nebule.
 Repeat ipratropium every 20 minutes for 3 doses, then every 4 hours.

 - IV salbutamol bolus Give 10 micrograms/kg (single dose maximum 500 micrograms).
 Over 2 minutes.
 Give in a minimum volume of 5ml (can be diluted with 0.9% Saline).
 Repeat dose at 10 minutes if still not improving

 - IV aminophylline bolus.
-Give 10 mg/kg IV (maximum dose 500 mg) over 1 hour (dilute to 1mg/ml - the total volume will be 10ml/kg, compatible with fluid containing Sodium chloride and/or Dextrose and/or Potassium).
+Give 10 mg/kg IV (maximum dose 500 mg) over 1 hour (dilute required dose to 50mL.
+Compatible with Sodium chloride 0.9%, Glucose 5% or Glucose 10%).
 If the child is already on oral theophylline, do not give IV aminophylline unless you have obtained a baseline serum level and can calculate a reduced loading dose.
 If patient is on any other medications you must check for potential interactions and adjust dose accordingly (see below).